Healthdirect Free Australian health advice you can count on.

 What is mirtazapine used for?

-Mirtazapine is mainly used to treat depression or to prevent it from occurring again.
+Mirtazapine is mainly used to treat depression and/or to prevent it from occurring again.

 Your doctor might prescribe mirtazapine for another reason.
-If you are unsure about why you are taking mirtazapine, ask your doctor.
+If you are unsure why you have been prescribed mirtazapine, ask your doctor.

 How does mirtazapine work?